exasol/ai-lab/doc/user_guide/docker/secure_configuration_storage.md

 Access to the SCS is encapsulated by a Python library to simplify usage as much as possible.

-When using the same file then you can reuse all your configurations and credentials in each session with XAI while still staying secure as the file is encrypted with a master password that is only known to you.
+When using the same file then you can reuse all your configurations and credentials in each AI-Lab session while still staying secure as the file is encrypted with a master password that is only known to you.

-When the file initially does not exist then XAI will
+When the file initially does not exist then AI-Lab will
 * Ask you for this master password
 * Create the file
 * Encrypt the file with the master password

-In each future session XAI will
+In each future session AI-Lab will
 * Ask you again for the master password
 * Use it to unlock and access the access the configuration strings stored in previous sessions.